pretorh/tests-kubernetes/rolling-updates/README.md

 # rolling updates

-create the basic deployment and service (`kubectl apply -f ../k8s-basic.yml`)
+Create the basic deployment and service (`kubectl apply -f ../k8s-basic.yml`)

-use `../utils/infinite-curl.sh <port>` to hit the service
+Use `../utils/infinite-curl.sh <port>` to hit the service

 ## initial update